Tips for Reducing Indoor Pollutants in Your HomeSkip to the navigation

-Exposure to indoor air pollutants can cause respiratory diseases, including asthma and lung cancer.
+Exposure to indoor air pollutants can cause respiratory problems, such as asthma attacks, or diseases, such as lung cancer.
 Pollutants include smoke, pet dander, radon, mold, cleaning products, and other chemicals.
-You can create a healthier home by following the tips below.
+You can create a healthier home by following the tips below.footnote 1

 - Groom pets often to reduce dander.
 Don't allow them to sleep in the bedroom with anyone who has asthma or allergies.
 If possible, keep them off carpets and furniture.

 - Choose window coverings that are easy to clean, such as wood shades or blinds.
 Drapes are magnets for dust.

 - Check houseplants for mold.
 Repot or move them outside if the soil contains mold.

 - Do not allow anyone to smoke in your home.